Advertisement

 The sharp pain can be triggered either by exposure to something cold, like drinking or eating something very cold too fast, or by exposing your head to very cold temperatures.

-Here’s why scientists think it happens.
-Arteries that feed your brain pass near the roof of your mouth.
+Here’s why scientists think it happens: Blood vessels that feed your brain pass near the roof of your mouth.
 When you eat or drink something cold, they reflexively constrict to preserve your body heat.
 Then they dilate.
-That fast re-expansion sends a pain signal to your brain through a nerve called the trigeminal, which causes a quick burst of pain in your face and forehead.
-Thankfully, “brain freeze” typically doesn’t last more than a couple of minutes.
+That fast re-expansion sends a pain signal to your brain through a nerve called the trigeminal nerve, which causes a quick burst of pain in your face and forehead.
+Thankfully, “brain freeze” typically doesn’t last more than a couple of seconds.

 Slideshow sources open slideshow sources

 Johns Hopkins Medicine.
 Brain Anatomy and How the Brain Works.
-Accessed Dec.
-29, 2021.
+Page accessed May 25, 2024.

 More On